 In a rare public statement, McVey refused to back a 2050 “net zero” emissions target during a Q&A session with ConservativeHome readers during the Conservative leadership contest, saying: “If you want to guarantee failure, get politicians to set a target.”
 While accepting that environmental protection was “vital for the legacy we leave future generations” and that climate change “affects us all”, she also took a shot at “wealthy environmental activists” and said business doesn’t need targets but the “government to stop slapping taxes on them”.
 She has nevertheless celebrated the UK’s reduction in CO2 emissions, by consumption.

-McVey is married to Philip Davies, one of the two remaining MPs to have voted against the landmark Climate Change Act in 2008.
+McVey is engaged to Philip Davies, one of the two remaining MPs to have voted against the landmark Climate Change Act in 2008.

 Matt Hancock (Health Secretary)